joubertvasc/jv-noorm/README.md

 yarn generate
 ```

-Noorm will generate multiple interface files, one for each table your database has.
+JV-noorm will generate multiple interface files, one for each table your database has.

 # Usage